 The professorship is intended to support a faculty member who pursues research on broad ethical, cultural, and social issues arising out of the suffering and heroism of the Holocaust, as well as to encourage new approaches to the problem of social justice and modern Judaism.

-The current Stotsky Professor is Laurel Leff.
-When asked to describe her work she wrote:
+The current Stotsky Professor is Dov Waxman.
+When asked to describe his work he wrote: